 Foreign investors are not required to enter into joint ventures or cede management control to local interests.
 In Singapore, local and foreign investors are subject to the same basic laws.
 Apart from regulatory requirements in some sectors, the government screens investment proposals only to determine eligibility for various incentive regimes.
 Singapore places no restrictions on reinvestment or repatriation of earnings or capital.

 Singapore is a signatory to the WTO Agreement on Government Procurement.
 The U.S.-Singapore FTA provides increased access for U.S. firms to Singapore’s central government procurement.
 U.S. firms generally find Singapore to be a receptive, open and lucrative market.
 The Singaporean government procurement system is considered by many American firms to be fair and transparent.
+However, some U.S. and local firms have expressed concerns that government-owned and government-linked companies (GLCs) may receive preferential treatment in the government procurement process.
+Singapore denies that it gives any preferences to GLCs or that GLCs give preferences to other GLCs.
 Procurement recommendations are made at the technical level and then forwarded to management for concurrence.
 Bidders should work closely with the project manager to determine the relative importance of decision criteria such as technical capability and price.
 Bidders must meet the specifications set out in the tender.
-Post mortem hearings or meetings for losing bidders are not required or common in Singapore.
+Post mortem hearings or meetings for losing bidders are not required or common.
 Government procurement regulations are contained in Instruction Manual 3, available from the Ministry of Finance.
-The Singapore Government also advertises its tenders on its website at www.gebiz.gov.sg
+The Singapore Government also advertises its tenders on its website at www.gebiz.gov.sg.

-Singapore's distribution and sales channels are simple, direct and open.
-Because of its role as a regional hub, most local distributors will also have knowledge of regional distribution rules and regulations.
+Singapore's distribution and sales channels are simple, direct and open to the participation of foreign firms established in Singapore.
+Because of Singapore’s role as a regional hub, most local distributors will also have knowledge of regional distribution rules and regulations.
 Most consumer goods are imported by stocking distributors who resell to retailers.
 Some goods are imported directly for sale in the importer's own retail outlets.

 Price, quality and service are the main selling factors in Singapore.
 Prospective exporters to Singapore should be aware that competition is strong and that buyers expect good after-sales service.
 Selling techniques vary according to the industry or the product involved, but they are comparable to the techniques used in any other sophisticated market.

 There are many specialized trade magazines in Singapore and scores of trade fairs that can be used to promote U.S. goods and services.
 The major English-language daily newspapers are the Straits Times and the Business Times.
 They are available at http://www.straitstimes.com and http://www.businesstimes.com.sg.
 The major Chinese daily is Lianhe Zaobao (http://www.zaobao.com).
-E-commerce web sites can be found at http://www.ida.gov.sg and at http://www.sg.
 Leads for local advertising and promotional service agencies can be found at http://www.yellowpages.com.sg.
+Major trade fair organizers include Singapore Exhibition Services (http://www.sesallworld.com/), Reed Exhibition Services (http://www.reedexpo.com.sg/), Experia Events (http://www.experiaevents.com) and Koelnmesse (http://www.koelnmesse.com.sg).

 Pricing is very competitive.
 Major department stores and retail chains offer fixed-price merchandise, while the smaller shops expect buyers to bargain.
 Hard bargaining is common in the commercial and industrial sectors as well, where buyers usually want a discount and vendors inflate their initial offers accordingly.
 Credit terms of 30-60-90 days are common.
 Buyers will often retain 10% of the sales price for major electronic equipment purchases until the vendor has installed the machine and it is performing according to specifications.